RajSourabh1/Insurance-Management-System/README.md

 * CLIENTS
    - Clients can register themselves on the application.
-   - Clients can delete themselves.
+   - Clients can delete themselves using id.
-   - Clients can update their information by providing all the attributes.
+   - Clients can update their information by providing all the attributes with the help of id.
 (If he wants to change the value of some attributes then he will have to provide the update value of this attribute and if he does not want to update the attribut like name then provide the previous value.)
    - Get all clients.
    - Get a client by their id.